Fowler Avenue Connection

 Please don’t connect Cascade to Fowler

-by Concerned, about 2 years ago
+by Concerned, over 2 years ago

 Please consider not connecting Cascade St to Fowler.
 Cascade St is a small neighborhood street.
 It’s not designed to be a feeder to a major cross town thoroughfare.
 The amount of traffic flowing on Fowler can access the neighborhoods through the other main streets.
 Cascade is too small of a street and there is no need for direct neighborhood access from a major street like Fowler.